 The City of Ceres completed Phase II of the Nadine Avenue and Evans Road Infrastructure Project in January 2017.
-The project consisted of the installation of curb, gutter, sidewalk infill, and storm drainage.
+The project consisted of the installation of curb, gutter, sidewalk infill and storm drainage improvements.
 The project area is located along Nadine Avenue between Bystrum Road and Richland Avenue.
-This project did not require an income survey of its project area.
+An income survey of the project area was not required.